 Hi and welcome back to my blogs on development!

-Today I will go over how you can efficiently use application settings within your .NET Core applications using some useful dependency injection patterns built into .NET Core 2.x.
+I will also explain how you can apply application settings within your .NET Core applications using some useful dependency injection patterns built into .NET Core 2.x.

 The file used to store configuration settings for our .NET Core web application is the appsettings.json file.
+The structure of settings keys and values is in the JSON data format.
 A sample format of this file is shown as follows:

 {